Antvirf/spectrefenix/README.md

 ## Direct install
-For the directly usable watch-face, download the *SpectreFenix-main.prg* and copy it to your watch/GARMIN/APPS/ directory.
+For the directly usable watchface, download the *SpectreFenix-main.prg* (Fenix 6 / older version) or *SpectreRunmaster.prg* (Venu 2 / 'general' version) and copy it to your watch/GARMIN/APPS/ directory.

 # Source code